The Complete Guide to Efficient Payroll Processing

 13. Stay Informed:

-• Continuously stay updated on changes in payroll legislation, including tax rates, superannuation requirements, and employment laws, to ensure ongoing compliance.
+• Regularly review changes to tax rates, superannuation rules, and employment law to maintain compliance.

 Calculating Gross Pay